 Wat Phan Tao, Buddhist temple in Phra Sing, Thailand

-The entrance displays peacock and dog motifs representing the astrological birth year of a former royal resident who once lived here.
-These symbols reflect the special connection between the place and its distinguished past as a royal dwelling.
+The entrance gate displays peacock and dog motifs that refer to the birth year of a former royal resident, following the traditional Thai zodiac.
+These carvings are easy to spot and give the place a personal link to its past as a royal dwelling.

 The community of curious travelers